core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 If the server registers the observation as ongoing, the server sends back a successful response also including the Observe Option, hence confirming that an entry has been successfully added for that client.

-If the client receives back the successful response above from the server, then the client also registers the observation as ongoing.
+If the client receives the successful response above from the server, then the client also registers the observation as ongoing.

-In case the client can ever consider to preserve ongoing observations beyond a key update as defined below, then the client MUST NOT simply forget about an ongoing observation if not interested in it anymore.
+In case the client can ever consider preserving ongoing observations beyond a key update as defined below, then the client MUST NOT simply forget about an ongoing observation if not interested in it anymore.
 Instead, the client MUST send an explicit cancellation request to the server, i.e., a request including the Observe Option with value 1 (see {{Section 3.6 of RFC7641}}).
-After sending this cancellation request, if the client does not receive back a response confirming that the observation has been terminated, the client MUST NOT consider the observation terminated.
+After sending this cancellation request, if the client does not receive a response confirming that the observation has been terminated, the client MUST NOT consider the observation terminated.
 The client MAY try again to terminate the observation by sending a new cancellation request.

 In case a peer A performs a KUDOS execution with another peer B and A has ongoing observations with B that it is interested to preserve beyond the key update, then A can explicitly indicate its interest to do so.
 To this end, the peer A sets to 1 the bit "Preserve Observations", 'b', in the 'x' byte of the OSCORE Option value (see {{ssec-oscore-option-extensions}}), in the KUDOS message that it sends to the other peer B.